lobianco/ALAlertBanner/README.md

                                       subtitle:@"Here's another banner, and it is nice and comfy in its UIWindow"];
 ```

+The second example above shows how you might create a "sticky" banner (aka its position won't change despite what's going on in the view below it) on the AppDelegate's ```UIWindow``` , but keep in mind it won't respond to any device orientation changes by default.
+Thus is the wildly and unkempt nature of the beast.

 A couple notes: ```title``` is limited to one line and will be truncated if necessary. ```subtitle``` can be any number of lines, or it can also be nil.
 All other parameters should be used however.
-Also note that you can present a banner in the AppDelegate's ```UIWindow``` (and it's pretty handy!) but it won't respond to any device orientation changes.

 ### Other methods of consideration: